FZaKK/VecMark/README.md

 ## ❤️Acknowledgments

-Our code of VAE-based baseline is based on the work of [VAE](https://github.com/shentianxiao/text-autoencoders).
+Our code of VAE-based approach is based on the work of [VAE](https://github.com/shentianxiao/text-autoencoders).